wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

     # frozen_string_literal: true

-But, if today you woken up feeling like a kamikaze enable frozen strings for the whole project and prepare yourself for some serious bug hunting.
+But, if you woke up today feeling like a kamikaze, enable frozen strings for the whole project and prepare yourself for some serious bug hunting.
 So, to enable string immutability for a project add the following flag when running your app.

     --enable-frozen-string-literal

-One way or another, its quite probable that you will encounter some bugs.
+One way or another, it's quite probable that you will encounter some bugs.

 Lets run a quick example, create a file named `replace.rb` with the following lines